-Cardiovascular technologists (CVTs) are highly educated and skilled allied health professionals who work under the supervision of a cardiologist in the laboratory setting.
+Cardiovascular technologists (CVTs) are highly educated and skilled allied health professionals who work under the supervision of a cardiologist in the cardiac catheterization laboratory setting.
 CVS was recognized by the American Medical Association as a profession in the early 1970s.
-Over the last 30 years development of professional societies, credentialing organizations, and allied health training programs has helped to promote this profession.
+Over the last 30 years, the development of professional societies, credentialing organizations, and allied health training programs has helped to promote this profession.
 During this time the CVS profession has become known for its vital support role in the growing trend toward non-surgical solutions for a variety of cardiovascular diseases.

 Geneva’s program trains CVTs in the area of invasive cardiovascular science.
 This includes those procedures which involve the insertion of a catheter into blood vessels or other devices like a pacemaker.
 Non-invasive cardiovascular science is limited to procedures such as echocardiography.

-Please take the time to browse through the links to learn more about this exciting new program and to explore profiles of Geneva students who have studied at INOVA.
+Please take the time to browse through the links to learn more about this exciting new program and to explore profiles of Geneva students who have studied at Inova.

 Geneva has earned the approval of the Evangelical Council for Financial Accountability (ECFA) for its fundraising and financial practices.